Eisenl10/Solar-System-Sim/README.md

-# Solar-System-Sim
+# Solar System Simulator
-Numerical simulation of the Solar System
+Numerical simulation of the Solar System.
-Utilizing Python in a jupyter notebook environment
+Utilizing Python in a jupyter notebook environment.